box/box-content-preview/src/lib/annotations/README.md

 [Box Annotations](https://developer.box.com/docs/getting-started-with-new-box-view#section-annotations)
 ====================================================================
 Box Annotations allow developers to provide collaboration capabilities right from within the embedded Box preview in their application.
-Annotations fits a wide range of use cases and can be used to draw the previewer's attention and/or provide feedback on specific parts of a document or images.
+Box Annotations fit a wide range of use cases and can be used to draw the previewer's attention and/or provide feedback on specific parts of a document or images.
 To learn more about Box Content Preview and for further documentation on how to use it, please go to our page on [Box Content Preview](https://developer.box.com/docs/box-content-preview).

 Box Content Preview currently supports four annotation types - highlight comment, highlight only, draw, and point annotation.
-Annotations are today supported on documents and image previews only.
+Box Annotations are today supported on documents and image previews only.
 You can find the full list of supported file types for Box Content Preview at https://community.box.com/t5/Managing-Your-Content/What-file-types-and-fonts-are-supported-by-Box-s-Content-Preview/ta-p/327#FileTypesSupported.

 Browser Support
 ---------------
 * Desktop Chrome, Firefox, Safari, Edge, and Internet Explorer 11
-* Limited support for mobile web - previews will render but some controls may not work
+* Mobile support available for iOS Safari, Android Chrome

 If you are using Internet Explorer 11, which doesn't natively support promises, include a polyfill.io script (see sample code below) or a Promise library like Bluebird.